szjakub/simple-tuya/README.md

-# simple-tuya-kit
+simple-tuya
-C library code with a few abstractions compliant with Tuya data standards for embedded devices.
+A C module for UART communication with Tuya embedded devices, compatible with their data protocols.